 f.
 Respect the confidentiality required for all aspects of the review process.

-These expectations will be conveyed to the reviewers in written instructions and face-to-face meetings with the relevant dean(s) and the vice-president: academic or associate vice-president: teaching and learning.
-The vice-president: academic or the associate vice-president: teaching and learning will also be responsible for providing the reviewers with explicit instructions that the program is to be evaluated against the criteria listed in C above.
+These expectations will be conveyed to the reviewers in written instructions and face-to-face meetings with the relevant dean(s) and the provost and vice-president: academic or associate vice-president: teaching and learning.
+The provost and vice-president: academic or the associate vice-president: teaching and learning will also be responsible for providing the reviewers with explicit instructions that the program is to be evaluated against the criteria listed in C above.

 a. clarifications or corrections of statements in the report;